Trebacz/Glasshousestore/wp-content/plugins/order-export-and-more-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= How do I change the column headers in excel (the names of the columns) = Select the 'Labels' tab. you will see the default names assigned to each field - simply type in whatever you want to call them and hit the "Save" button.
+= How do I change the column headers in excel (the names of the columns) = From the export page simply enter the column name you want for each field (or keep the default).
 The new column names will be used in the next export.
+It's as easy as that!

+= What if I have a question? =
+If you have any questions please contact us [here](https://jem-products.com/contact-us/)

 == Screenshots ==

-1. WooCommerce Product Export - List of available fields
+1. WooCommerce Product Export - List of available fields with column names
-2. WooCommerce Product Export - Labels - change the column names here
-3. WooCommerce Order Export - List of available fields
+2. WooCommerce Order Export - List of available fields with column names
-4. WooCommerce Order Export - Labels - change the column names here
-5. WooCommerce Export - Settings
+3. WooCommerce Export - Settings

 == Changelog ==

+= 2.0 =
+Major upgrade.
+Added sortable columns and minor UI changes

 = 1.3.2. =
 Fixed legacy order date issue in older versions of WooCommerce